apiaryio/refract-message-body-generator/README.md

 }
 ```

-As a result, it will place the message body in-line:
+and it will place the following message body asset as a sibling of the that element

 ```json
 {